graalvm/graalvm-demos/java-simple-stream-benchmark/README.md

 Now you're all set to execute the benchmark and compare the results between different JVMs.

-Export GraalVM home directory as the `$GRAALVM_HOME` and add `$GRAALVM_HOME/bin` to the path.
+Export the GraalVM home directory as the `$GRAALVM_HOME` and add `$GRAALVM_HOME/bin` to the path.
 Here's what I have in my `~/.bashrc` on my MacBook, note that your paths are likely to be different depending on the download location.

 ```
 GRAALVM_VERSION=0.32